bcgov/nr-arch-exploration/Metabase/README.md

 # Metabase

-This folder contains the OpenShift templates required in order to build and deploy an instance of Metabase onto OpenShift.
-These templates were designed with the assumption that you will be building and deploying the Metabase application within the same project.
-We will be running with the assumption that this Metabase instance will be co-located in the same project as the database it is expecting to poll from.
+This folder contains the OpenShift templates required in order to build and deploy an instance of Metabase onto OpenShift with Oracle support.

 ## Build Metabase